Photo credit: Lee Chu

 Bio

-Pilar Lagos (b.
-1986, Santiago, Chile) is a Honduran visual artist raised between Honduras and Egypt.
-She lives and works in Long Island City, NY.
-Recent solo exhibitions include: Spectrograms of the Body, The Well, Scandinavia House (New York, NY); and a display of 10 prints at the ContinuEd Project Space (School of Visual Arts, 2024).
+Pilar Lagos is a Honduran visual artist raised between Honduras and Egypt.
+Recent exhibitions include: Spectrograms of the Body, The Well, Scandinavia House (New York, NY); and a display of 10 prints at the ContinuEd Project Space (School of Visual Arts, 2024).
 Group exhibitions include: Contemporary Print – Traditional to Digital (Long Island City, NY); Long Transmission (Port Chester, NY); Fragments of Us: The Art of Becoming (Baton Rouge, LA); SVACE Summer Showcase, School of Visual Arts (New York, NY);

+Myths and Legends of the World at Miami International Fine Arts (Miami, FL).
 Pilar is a recipient of the 2025 New Work Queens Arts Fund and is an alumna of the 2023 New York Foundation for the Arts (NYFA) Immigrant Artist Mentoring Program.
 She has participated in artist residencies at Vermont Studio Center, Directangle Press, and Zea Mays Printmaking.
-Pilar is also a co-founder of Immaterial Projects, an artist-run curatorial collective.
+She lives and works in New York City.

 Artist Statement

-My printmaking practice consists primarily of collagraphs and monotypes.
+My printmaking practice consists primarily of collagraphs, monotypes, drypoints and etchings.
 I build collagraph plates from medicine blister packs, string, and acrylic mediums.
-These plates are not built to be archival; instead, these items mimic the wear and tear that our bodies go through as we age.
-Through printmaking, I also explore themes of social masking as a coping mechanism for individuals navigating life while dealing with chronic illnesses, drawing from a wide body of medical and academic scholarship.
-My hope is for people to connect with the work and see themselves in it.
+These plates are not meant to be archival; instead, they mimic the wear and tear our bodies endure while navigating systems not designed for us.
+Through printmaking, I explore social masking as a strategy for individuals navigating life with chronic illness, drawing from a wide body of medical and disability scholarship.